-Although less useful for sod production, plant tissue testing can be used in conjunction with soil testing to diagnose the overall effectiveness of a fertilization program.
-Due to the mobility of most essential nutrients in soils, plant tissue analysis is one of the best indicators of plant health and nutrition.
+Plant tissue testing and observing the vigor and appearance of crops can be used in conjunction with soil testing to diagnose the overall effectiveness of a fertilization program and determine possible corrections for subsequent fertilizer supplementation.
+Due to the mobility of most essential nutrients in soils, plant tissue analysis is a useful indicator of plant health and nutrition.
 Potential nutrient deficiencies can be detected with tissue analysis before visual symptoms appear.
 Leaf tissue analysis may also provide information on induced deficiencies and inferences on plant uptake.
-UF/IFAS EDIS publications (edis.ifas.ufl.edu) provide tables and information on nutrient sufficiency ranges for warm season turfgrasses.
+In most fruit and nut crops, leaf samples should be taken from mid-shoot areas of fully expanded (mature) leaves from current season growth.